ypinhsuan/tp/docs/UserGuide.md

 Format: `edit-student INDEX [n/NAME] [t/TELEGRAM_USERNAME] [e/EMAIL] [tag/TAG]…​`

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive whole number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.